 3.83.
-Rules for information exchange during a severe accident between the various teams of the onsite emergency response organization and with off-site response organizations should be defined.
-As the occurrence of a severe accident will generate extensive communication between onsite and off-site teams, care should be taken that this communication does not disrupt the management of the accident at the plant.
+Rules for information exchange during a severe accident between the various teams of the on-site emergency response organization and with off-site response organizations should be defined.
+As the occurrence of a severe accident will generate extensive communication between on-site and off-site teams, care should be taken that this communication does not disrupt the management of the accident at the plant.

 3.84.
-Information about the performance of the instrumentation and control and other equipment (possibly already summarized in the guidance for easy reference) should be made available to the technical support centre.
-Preferably the technical support centre should have direct access to plant information.
-Where the manual transfer of plant data between main control room and the technical support centre is necessary, this should preferably be done by a dedicated member of either staff of the main control room or a dedicated member of staff of the technical support centre.
+Information about the performance of instrumentation and control and other equipment (possibly already summarized in the guidance for easy reference) should be made available to the technical support centre.
+Preferably, the technical support centre should have direct access to plant information.
+When the manual transfer of plant data between the main control room and the technical support centre is necessary, the transfer should preferably be made either by a dedicated member of the main control room staff or a dedicated member of the technical support centre staff.
 The plant information in the technical support centre should be recorded and monitored appropriately.